Chtonobdella fallax

 Chtonobdella fallax is a species of leeches belonging to the family Haemadipsidae; also known by its synonym Malagabdella fallax and having originally been placed in the related jawed land leech genus Haemadipsa by Raphaël Blanchard in 1917.
 It is a relatively common species in the tropical forests of Madagascar.

-C. fallax is notable in that (before final identification) video evidence was provided by Mai Fahmy and Michael Tessler of this species gathering energy and springing off a leaf, resolving a long-standing debate about whether or not leeches could jump.
+C. fallax is notable in that (before final identification) video evidence was provided by Mai Fahmy and Michael Tessler of this species gathering potential energy by rolling-up before springing off a leaf ("resembling a cobra retreating").
+This resolved a long-standing debate about whether or not leeches could jump.